ShaunCurtis/Blazr.Demo.Components/Documents/Building-A-Base-Component-Library.md

 ## BlazrBaseComponent

 `BlazrBaseComponent` contains all the basic boiler plate code used by the components.
-It's abstract and doesn't itself implement `IComponent`: it doesn't need to.
+It's abstract and doesn't implement `IComponent`: it doesn't need to.

 It contains many of the same private variables as `ComponentBase`.

 1. The `Initialized` flag has changed.
 It's reversed and now `protected`, so inheriting classes can access it.
 2. It has a Guid identifier.
 This is useful to track instances in debugging.
-3. It has a render state property that exposes the state based on the private render control class variables.
-Again useful in debugging.
-4. It has two `RenderFragments` for the Wrapper/Frame functionality.
+3. It has two `RenderFragments` for the Wrapper/Frame functionality.

 ```csharp
 public abstract class BlazorBaseComponent